Sallie Mae summary

 - So many options can be overwhelming for students

 Has learning resources, access to rates, mobile app

 Customer services and support

-Multiple ways of reaching lender but limited hours
+Multiple ways of reaching lender, wide range of hours

 Offers flexible repayment plans & the option for special repayment programs